Arizona Tax Credits: Teen Challenge of Arizona

 We operate five residential recovery programs in Arizona, serving adolescent girls, women and children, and men, plus prevention programs and outreaches to schools, churches and community organizations.

-Locally are the Tucson Men’s Center, serving men ages 18 and up, and Springboard Home for Youth in Crisis, serving girls ages 12 to 17.
+Locally, the Tucson Men’s Center serves men ages 18 and up, and the Springboard Home for Youth in Crisis is for girls ages 12 to 17.

 Additionally, we operate local thrift stores to raise funds for our programs.
 Find some treasures and support our efforts at: